Tanmoyphy/FeynDiaDraw/README.md

 Enter the QGRAF output file in xmld format:
 ```

 Give the file name with the extension.
+Next, it will ask for the number of diagrams it will keep in each row.
+Give an appropriate number like 2,3,...
 The *diagrams.tex* file will be generated with appropriately formatted LaTex code.

 Next, go to the TeX folder.
 Change the input file name of the *main.tex* file.
 For instance